Tarot for Relationships

 How Tarot Can Help in Relationships

-You could be forgiven for wondering how a clutch of cards with pictures on could help anyone with their love-life.
+You could be forgiven for wondering how a clutch of cards with pictures on them could help anyone with their love-life.
 Surely it isn't possible for someone to pull out tarot cards at random and expect any meaningful information to be delivered?
 It does seem somewhat unlikely, but I have a theory... well, I have several theories about how and why tarot works.
 But this is the simplest: every card in the tarot can reveal insights about a person.
-Therefore, it doesn't matter which cards show up – any and all can give you valuable information.
+Therefore, it doesn't matter which cards show up—any and all can give you valuable information.

-Another idea is that the truths portrayed in tarot are applicable to everyone's life ,and somehow, between intuition, psychic vibration and the collective unconscious, the pertinent cards always show up for the situation under consideration.
+Another idea is that the truths portrayed in tarot are applicable to everyone's life, and somehow, between intuition, psychic vibration and the collective unconscious, the pertinent cards always show up for the situation under consideration.

-As a professional tarot reader for many years, I would say that two thirds of my readings are about relationship issues.
-We have relationships with every single person in our lives, whether that be close family or someone you chat to on Facebook.
+As a professional tarot reader for many years, I would say that two-thirds of my readings are about relationship issues.
+We have relationships with every single person in our lives, whether that be close family or someone you chat with on Facebook.
 In modern life, relationships are how we define ourselves; without other people to reflect back to us, most of us would find it difficult to function.
 So it is no surprise, then, that so many people have concerns and questions about relationships.

-Here's the message I tried to impart to my clients – it's always about you.
+Here's the message I tried to impart to my clients—it's always about you.
 The most important relationship anyone will ever have is with themselves.
 Get that bit right first, and romantic love and healthy relationships with others will follow, as sure as night follows day.

 Let's examine how using tarot cards can help with that.

-Tarot and Your Relationship with You
+Tarot and Your Relationship With You

 Without going into too much depth, I have a view that each person has two aspects—the physical human who is reading this right now and a spiritual, non-physical being who is your true self.
 You are, of course, already your true self, but when you die, you revert back into your non-physical self.